devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

 A couple of changes need to be made to make this script more friendly to both changes in the workflow and changes in files.

-The first is major change is allowing a change in the filename.
+The first major change is allowing a change in the filename.
 Thus at the start of the script let's capture an input parameter that must be supplied with the script name.
 This input parameter will be the name of the file we want to work on: